EngJay/Wikimedia-Toxicity-Text-Classification/README.md

 ### 2019-12-12
 #### Added:
 - GoogleNews-related files and directory to data directory.
 - Jigsaw-related files and directory to data directory.
 - PNGs of diagrams used in paper.
+- Lexicon-related files and directory to the data directory.

 ### 2019-12-06
 #### Added: